Skip to content

 CPR training teaches us that lifesaving can be messy, violent and emotionally upsetting.

-However, there is beauty in real people helping real people.
+But there is beauty in real people helping real people.

 After all, the one thing nearly everybody wishes for, is for more time.
 Specifically, time with family and friends.
-So, CPR training helps you be ready to be a hero.
+CPR training helps you be ready to be a hero.
 You may be able to give someone more time.

 CPR Training Creates Heroes